Irena Szewińska Memorial

 The Irena Szewińska Memorial is an annual track and field meeting held at the Zdzislaw Krzyszkowiak Stadium in Bydgoszcz, Poland in July.

+It was first held in 2019 as replacement for the XIX European Athletics Festival "Bydgoszcz Cup".
+The event was named after Polish sprinter Irena Szewińska to honor her memory.

 The meeting was part of the inaugural 2020 World Athletics Continental Tour on bronze level and reached gold standard at the tour in 2021.